Virginia Squires: In Virginia

 As it turned out, this only bought the franchise three more months of life.
-On May 11, 1976 — only a month after the end of the season — the ABA canceled the franchise after it missed a $75,000 assessment.
-The Squires had no chance of being included in any merger.
-Regional franchises were not considered viable, and none of their home cities was anywhere near large enough to support an NBA team.
-Nevertheless, the Squires’ premature contraction cost them a chance to be compensated as part of the merger, which closed only a month later.
+On May 11, 1976 — only a month after the end of the regular season and two days before the end of the 1976 ABA playoffs — the ABA canceled the franchise after it missed a deadline to reimburse players for $120,000 in back pay and meet a $75,000 assessment.
+The Squires stood no chance of being included in any merger, even without Pollin's continued opposition.
+Besides the Squires' ramshackle financial picture, the NBA did not consider regional franchises to be viable, and none of the Squires' home cities were anywhere near large enough to support an NBA team on their own.
+Nevertheless, the Squires' premature contraction cost them a chance to be compensated as part of the merger, which closed only a month later.